RobotLeopard86/CacaoEngine/README.md

 ## Planned Features
 * 2D and 3D rendering capabilties
 * Level editor
-* C++, Python, and node-based scripting
+* C++, C#, and Python scripting
-* Support for Windows, macOS, and most popular GNU/Linux distros
+* Support for Windows, macOS, and GNU/Linux
 * AI engine
+* Physics system
+* Support for multiple windowing systems and rendering APIs
-* Full controller support
+* Controller support
-* Package repository and manager

 More features may come in the future, so stay tuned!